pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

    .. method:: Document._getPageXref(pno)

-       PDF documents only: Return the XREF and generation number for a given page.
+       Return the XREF and generation number for a given page.

       :arg int pno: Page number (zero-based).